Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 \subsection{Using a minimal time step}

-Next, we study how imposing a minimum time step impacts the simulation results in the collapse phase.
+Next, we discuss how imposing a minimum time step impacts the simulation results in the collapse phase.
 The time step criterion for SIDM, but also gravity, requires smaller and smaller time steps while the halo is collapsing.
 In particular, the SIDM time step criterion becomes prohibitively small.
-This poses a challenge for cosmological simulations, as one aims to run until a specific redshift, e.g.\ $z=0$.
+This poses a challenge for cosmological simulations as one aims to run a simulation until a specific redshift (e.g.\ $z=0$).
 A strategy to complete such a simulation, although some halos are collapsing, is to set a minimum allowed time step despite the time step criteria, i.e.\ evolving some particles on too large time steps.

 Following this idea, we set a minimum time step for the late evolution phase.
-In practice, we continue some of our simulations with such a minimum time step.
-In our case we choose $\Delta t_\mathrm{min} = 2.8 \times 10^{-5} \, \mathrm{Gyr}$.
-The results for the simulations for which we test this are displayed in Fig.~\ref{fig:min_tstep}.
-Here, we show the mass enclosed within 10 pc and the energy conservation error.
-For the late collapse phase, we find that the simulations with the minimum time step agree well with the ones that can contain particles on even smaller time steps.
-Having a minimum time step in place, we can continue the simulations to even later stages with higher central densities.
-However, at some point, the central density stops growing while the total energy is no longer conserved but increases drastically.
-Interestingly, the increase in total energy seems to be very sensitive to the gravitational softening length.
+In practice, we continued some of our simulations with this minimum time step.
+In our case, we chose $\Delta t_\mathrm{min} = 2.8 \times 10^{-5} \, \mathrm{Gyr}$.
+The results of the simulations for which we tested this are displayed in Fig.~\ref{fig:min_tstep}.
+Here we show the mass enclosed within 10 pc and the energy conservation error.
+For the late collapse phase, we find that the simulations with the minimum time step agree well with those that can contain particles on even smaller time steps.
+Having a minimum time step in place, we were able to continue the simulations to even later stages with higher central densities.
+However, at some point, the central density stopped growing, and the total energy was no longer conserved, but increased drastically.